DevnagriAI/devnagri_docs/guide/Dota_web.md

 ## Find And Replace

-Users can find segment text and replace (in the translations) using this option.
+Find segment text and replace (in the translations) using this option.
+There is also an option to do a Replace All.

 ![find](./images/DOTA_Web/FindReplace1.png)